Control Methods

 Cell Burial / Root Barrier

-Root barrier systems can be used and installed both vertically and horizontally if there is a risk of cross-boundary contamination.
+Root barriers can be installed both vertically (normally when there is a risk of cross-boundary contamination) and horizontally.
 Root barriers are used to physically control and prevent the spread of the Knotweed.
 This method can be used on both construction sites and residential properties if there is a suitably sized area for it to be buried.

 These methods are generally suited for development sites when building and construction work needs to start quickly.